M-Manaswi/project-demo/demo.md

-This the first Repository using git.
+This is first Repository using git.